Donation Pledges Roll In For Notre Dame's Reconstruction

 The United Nations pledged its support through the Paris-based cultural agency UNESCO.

-In the United States, private-equity tycoon Henry Kravis and his wife, Marie-Josée Kravis, pledged $10 million and Apple CEO Tim Cook tweeted that his company would donate an unspecified amount to the rebuilding efforts "for future generations."
+In the United States, private-equity tycoon Henry Kravis and his wife, Marie-Josée Kravis, pledged $10 million and Apple CEO Tim Cook tweeted that his company will donate an unspecified amount to the rebuilding efforts "for future generations."